zehome/MLVPN/doc/source/linux_example.rst

 =======================================================
-Configuring Linux routing for use with multi link MLVPN
+Linux with two ADSL uplinks for agregation and failover
 =======================================================

 Introduction
 ============
-This short guide will try to help you configure linux for multi-link routing.
+This short guide will try to help you configure linux for policyrouting in order to automatically use the two adsl links at the same time.

-MLVPN will need to have a way to communicate from one end to the other using multiple links in order to aggregate them.

 Example case
 ============